et-bol/Game-Of-Life/README.md

 # Game-Of-Life
-A java swing application showing John Conway's game of life simulation
+A java swing application showing John Conway's game of life simulation.
+A work in progress